briankim113/FairQuant-Artifact/FairQuant/README.md

 ## Installation

 For installation, please refer to the [installation file](./INSTALL.md) for detailed instructions.
+Ensure that you have `make` and `gcc` installed on your machine.

 ## Run the tool

-Before running our tool, ensure that you have `make` and `gcc` installed on your machine.
-Also, ensure that OpenBLAS has been installed correctly.
-You can do this by running
+Before running our tool, ensure that OpenBLAS has been installed correctly.
+You can do this by running:

 ```shell
 export INSTALL_PREFIX=$HOME/OpenBLAS # or wherever you installed OpenBLAS